 We asked nutritionist Kerry Torrens BSc.
 (Hons) PgCert MBANT for her three top tips to improve your digestion, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.

 1. Eat mindfully

 Give your food the time and attention it deserves.
 Make a rule never to eat on the go, or when your attention is directed elsewhere.
 Take the time to notice the textures and flavours of your food and chew it properly – the first step in digestion.
 Being distracted by TV, laptops or smartphones means that you're more likely to absent-mindedly snack.
 Read more about how to eat mindfully.

 Choose wisely, focusing on foods that supply good gut bacteria (probiotics) as well as the fuel these bacteria need to thrive (prebiotics).
 The creamy porridge in our Healthy Diet Plan is perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.
 We've used a live culture coconut yogurt for a tasty probiotic start to your day.

 3. Eat lightly at night

 If you're eating late, a lighter dinner can help to satiate hunger without making you feel uncomfortably full, so you're more likely to drift off to sleep easily.
-The dinners in our Healthy Diet Plan are light and flavoursome, including a tasty vegetarian curry and minty chicken and peach salad.
+The dinners in our Healthy Diet Plan are light and flavoursome, including tasty cabbage rolls with salad and flavourful salmon with new potatoes (pictured).

 Enjoyed this?
 Get more health tips